The Single Most Important Advice Anyone Can Give To A First Year Teacher

-When I first started out teaching, I wanted to desperately for the kids to like me.
+When I first started out teaching, I desperately wanted the kids to like me.
 To this end, I ended up letting my classes get out of control.
 A handful of things contributed to this:

 - Concerning myself with every matter that was brought to my attention